-Cultural Humility Training Survey Dimension Question Score out of 100 Local Impact It's important that it's happening here 82 Safe It made me feel safe and welcome 78 Belonging It helped me feel part of the community 78 Confidence I feel more confident about doing new things 77
+Cultural Humility Training Survey

+Dimension ension Question Local Impact It's important that it's happening here 82 Safe It made me feel safe and welcome 78 Belonging It made me feel safe and welcome 78 Confidence I feel more confident about doing new things 77

 Under the Know Your Community initiative VPCA delivered a range of initiatives and programs aligned to Asset Based Community Development.
-The following is an overview of some of the programs and initiatives delivered;
+The following is an overview of some of the programs and initiatives delivered.

 - English Conversation Classes VPCA facilitated English Conversation Classes which are run over 24 weeks during the year.
 During 2017-2018 a total of 28 people from CaLD community participated in the courses, which were delivered in partnership with Curtain University and five community members who volunteer their valuable time. - Cultural Humility Training in partnership with Richmond Wellbeing, Cross Cultural Intellect, the Town and Community Service Providers, VPCA hosted and facilitated Cultural Humility Training.
-This program was aimed towards the CaLD and Aboriginal and Torres Strait Islander community, service providers and businesses, with a total of 88 people participating in the training. - Art of Empowerment in partnership with Bentley Primary School, Kent Street Senior High School, Office of Multi-Cultural Interests, Community Arts Networks WA, SKH Yuen Chen Maun Jubilee Primary School Hong Kong, VPCA lead a ceremony to install artworks and undertake interviews with local schools.
-This project included the involvement and partnership development between 165 participants, including 11 youth, 24 primary students, 20 interstate students, three international teachers, 100 community members, four community artist facilitators, and three community volunteers. - Cultural Exchange Supper Catch-ups in partnership with SUBUD Hall the Men's Shed and service providers, VPCA facilitated the Cultural Exchange supper catch up that brought together 120 participants over 12 events.
+This program was aimed towards the CaLD and Aboriginal and Torres Strait Islander community, service providers and businesses, with a total of 88 people participating in the training. - Art of Empowerment in partnership with Bentley Primary School, Kent Street Senior High School, Office of Multicultural Interests, Community Arts Networks WA, SKH Yuen Chen Maun Jubilee Primary School Hong Kong, VPCA lead a ceremony to install artworks and undertake interviews with local schools.
+This project included the involvement and partnership development between 165 participants, including 11 youth, 24 primary students, 20 interstate students, three international teachers, 100 community members, four community artist facilitators, and three community volunteers. - Cultural Exchange Supper Catch-ups in partnership with SUBUD Hall, the Men's Shed and service providers, VPCA facilitated the Cultural Exchange supper catch up that brought together 120 participants over 12 events.

-Harold Hawthorne Centre
+Harold Hawthorne Community Centre

-Operational Subsidy \$118,000 (\$83,000 to maintain premises, plus \$35,000 to deliver programs)
+Operational Subsidy 117,488 (to maintain premises, and to deliver programs)

-In 2017-2018 the Centre improved the premises and facilities offered to the community with \$85,000 from external funding.
+In 2017-2018 the centre improved the premises and facilities offered to the community with \$85,000 from external funding.

-- S1- A Healthy Community
+- S1 A Healthy Community

 - S2 An informed and knowledgeable community

-- S3- An empowered community with a sense of pride, safety and belonging
+- · S3 An empowered community with a sense of pride, safety and belonging